 There is a main Yoast settings area and each page, post, category will now have a panel for Organic Optimisation.
 You will notice “traffic light” warning icons that give suggestions on how to improve the SEO for the page you are working on.
 Simple when you get used to the workflow and you may get lucky and improve your rankings within days if your site is already found somewhere in search results…even if at page 30!

-There are basic rules of SEO that you can implement yourself without the use of a plugin like Yoast.
+There are basic rules of SEO that you can implement yourself.

 The most important of these are:

 - Optimize your site as you design.
 Keywords and phrases should be in the domain name (if possible, site title, page slug, page titles, page description, image file names, image alt text, header tags to name but a few.
 There are many inputs of relevant data for the search engines to score your site.